Opening a UK company bank account as a non-resident doesn’t have to be a time-consuming and expensive process.

 In the past, we’ve referenced how increasing regulation has made it more difficult for law-abiding citizens to open business accounts and access international banks.

-And unfortunately, that seems to be one of the driving factors behind Europe’s Wirecard fraud… reports suggest that their auditors failed to confirm how much money was in their bank account for THREE YEARS… allowing this spoof that has rocked the fintech world to spiral.
+Unfortunately, that seems to be one of the driving factors behind Europe’s Wirecard fraud… reports suggest that their auditors failed to confirm how much money was in their bank account for THREE YEARS… allowing this spoof that has rocked the fintech world to spiral.

 We’re not saying the auditors are the only ones to blame, nor are we saying that everyone in the company knew what was happening (probably just the people in jail?).
 But what we are saying is this…

 The fintech solutions are great and offer a ton of value to customers, but be cautious and don’t hold significant amounts of cash in them at any one time.
-They’re prone to freezes, fund holds, compliance issues, and some have gone bust in recent years.
+They’re prone to freezes, fund holds, and compliance issues, and some have gone bust in recent years.